TYChen1102/ac215_SmartEats/README.md

   - python cli.py --process_questions --output-file={output file name}
   This will run our evaluation queries based on different RAG configuration and upload the results to the GCP buckets.

+  #### src/RAG_on_fine_tuned_model/llm-main:
+   **Input:** Previous step results.
+   **Output:** LLM response (uploaded to GCP bucket as .txt file) Running "python llm-main.py" could take the results of our previous step from the GCP bucket, which are the food nutrition info and the predicted diease risk, and then ask our fine-tuned RAG model for nutrition advice.
+The LLM response will automatically be uploaded to our GCP bucket.